 Migratory bird hunters of all ages are reminded to register with the Harvest Information Program prior to hunting ducks, geese, swans, mergansers, coots, cranes, snipe, doves and woodcock.
-Hunters must register in each state in which they are licensed to hunt.
+Hunters must register in each state they are licensed to hunt.

 Those who registered to hunt the spring light goose season in North Dakota do not have to register with HIP again, as it is required only once per year.

 HIP registration is a cooperative program designed to determine a sample of hunters from which to measure the harvest of migratory birds for management purposes.

 Report Banded Birds

 In addition, the bird banding lab has a mobile friendly reporting site that will aid hunters to report bands via mobile devices.

 The band number, date and location of each recovery are needed.
 After the band information is processed, hunters can request a certificate of appreciation, and information about the bird will be returned in an email.
 Hunters can keep all bands they recover.
 Information received from hunters is critical for management of migratory game birds.

 Hunting, Trapping Guide